PersiaML/tutorials/src/monitoring/index.md

 Monitoring
 ======

-Monitoring is necessary for a distributed systems, PersiaML use [Prometheus] to monitor status of cluster.
+Monitoring and alerting is crucial for a distributed system, PersiaML provides integration with [Prometheus] for this purpose.

-Nodes in PerisaML cluster push their metrics to a [PushGateway], the Pushgateway then exposes these metrics to Prometheus.
+Services in PerisaML push their metrics to a [PushGateway], the gateway then exposes these metrics to Prometheus.

 ## Step to enable metrics in PerisaML

-1. Config Metrics of PersiaML
+1. Enable metrics in configuration

-There is `PersiaMetricsConfig` section in `global_config.yaml`.
-To enable push metrics, set `enable_metrics(bool)` to `true`.
+Add the following configurations in `global_config.yaml`.

-`job_name(str)` is a key of metrics, to distinguish your train job from others.
+`job_name(str)` is a name to distinguish your job from others.
 It can be, for example, `dlrm_v1.0`.

 ```yaml
 PersiaMetricsConfig: